rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 - internal exchanges (cannot be published to directly, typically used with exchange-to-exchange bindings)
 - users can be made unable to log in with a password
+- IPv6 support.
+RabbitMQ will listen on IPv4 and IPv6 by default.
 - list SSL algorithm information in rabbitmqctl
 - allow node name to be specified without a host
 - better error reporting on startup failure due to already running